icaruseu/momcapi-java/readme.md

 * Delete country that has no attached archives
 * Delete subdivision that has no attached archives

-_Hierarchy manager_
+_Archive manager_

 * List all archives
 * List all archives belonging to a specific country
 * List all archvies belonging to a specific subdivision
-* List all fonds belonging to a specific archive
 * Get specific archive from the database
-* Get specific fond from the database
 * Add new archive
 * Delete archive

+_Fond manager_

+* List all fonds belonging to a specific archive
+* Get specific fond from the database

 _Charter Manager_